robot5000-design/ms1-band-website/README.md

   video along side a link to the latest album on Spotify._
   ![landing-page-links](./documentation/images-for-readme/landing-page-links.jpg)

+For the site owner:

 - I want fans to be able to purchase merchandise.

+For a fan:

+- I want to be able to purchase merchandise.

   _Achieved by providing a link to the official online store._
   ![online-shop](./documentation/images-for-readme/online-shop.jpg)

+For the site owner:

 - I want fans to be able to keep up to date with what is going on in my world through links to my social media and either a news feed or newsletter sign-up.

+For a fan:

+- I want to be able to stay up to date with news and link to social media sites.

   _Achieved by providing a subscriber newsletter sign-up form and links to social media in footer.
 It should be noted that this form is non-functioning with